maxshine/personal-continuous-integrations/.github/actions/write-protection-docker-action/README.md

    when both `github-access-token` and `github-repository-name` are specified.

 > [!CAUTION]
-> This action is only designed to be used in a pull request workflow, and it will fail the workflow if the PR contains
+> This action is only designed to be used in a pull request workflow, and it will fail the workflow even if the PR contains
-> protected files, but the PR is created by an unprivileged user.
+> modifications by authorized users against protected files, but the PR is created by an unprivileged user.
 > This action DOES NOT check the actual author of every commit in the pull request.
-However, it only redeems the author of the
+However, it only deems the author of the
 > pull request itself as the author of all changes, which is available from `github.actor` in the workflow context.
 > The philosophy is that the pull request is created by a user, and the user should be responsible for all changes in the pull request.

 ### Synopsis in Workflow